AlexandreDecan/sismic/docs/execution.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For example, if you are interested in a outer-first/source-state semantic (instead of the inner-first/source-state one that is currently provided), you can subclass :py:class:`~pyss.simulator.Simulator` as follows:
+For example, if you are interested in a outer-first/source-state semantic (instead of the inner-first/source-state one that is currently provided), you can subclass :py:class:`~sismic.simulator.Simulator` as follows:

 .. code:: python